PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `92 / 55 / 196 / 2 / 11` sequential tests pass.
 The phase store remains
 exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 38 to 37.

+The next characterization freezes optional terminal elementwise fan-out followed by unconditional singleton MaxPool/Reshape cleanup before changing production.
+Both operations use the exact shared pass state, while fan-out executes only when layout optimization is enabled.
+Both result schemas, both flag paths, retained wrappers, and the late-shape predecessor and terminal Conv/Pool successor are fixed.

+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `446 passed, 1 xfailed`; the sole expected failure is the deliberately absent future owner.
+Production behavior, dependencies, TensorFlow isolation, the managed 37-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.